 The star rating feature lets you accompany reviews with a rating.
-Since Reviewer doesn’t have user reviews or a magazine structure, it’s well-suited for the solo reviewer.
+Since Reviewer doesn’t have user reviews or a magazine structure, it’s well-suited for a solo reviewer.

 Reviewer includes five background patterns, unlimited color options, and two layout options.
-With the addition social media icon integration, you can build your following while you publish reviews.
+With the added social media icon integration, you can build your following while you publish reviews.

 Transform your blog into a product review site with InReview.
 This theme includes a review system that lets you show off highly-rated products.
 Dive deeper into your full reviews on individual review posts.

 InReview features a uniquely designed slider that lists your top products.
-Use of top-rated widgets further enables you to promote quality products on the site.
+Use the bundled widgets to promote top-quality products on your site.

-An interesting feature of InReview is the ability of editors and user alike to rate products.
+An interesting feature of InReview is the ability of editors and users alike to rate products.
 Post personal recommendations separate from your audience reviews, much like Metacritic.

 The InReview theme includes five unique color schemes and extensive theme options for layout, fonts, and ad placement.